-The Scottish Highlands are home to some fantastic mountains with an incredible range of landscapes to explore from sweeping narrow ridges to vast arctic plateaus with wild glens and beautiful lochs.
+The Scottish Highlands have a fantastic range of landscapes to explore from sweeping ridges to arctic plateaus and wild coastal scenery.
+If you want to experience them at their best then go for a walk.
 There are walks to suit all levels of experience and fitness whether it’s your first hill or you’ve been hill walking for years or perhaps you’re interested in exploring the nature and geology of the mountain environment.

 Introduction to hillwalking

 If you’re new to hillwalking or are just starting out and would like to get a helping hand while you learn the basic skills or which equipment you need then get in touch.
 I’d be happy to help you select good walks to progress or build up your skills in the quest for more independent walking.
 It can be a little daunting at the start with so many hills and lots of information about where and what to do next so an experienced guide will help you develop confidence more quickly as well as learning things along the way.

 You might be more interested in visiting wild places in the Scottish Highlands rather than bagging summits in which case I’d be happy to take you on easier or lower lever walks to find beautiful views and hidden gems out in the dramatic landscape of Scotland.
 Just ask!